Mindless emotional eating.

 Which can lead to anxiety about not knowing and needing to ask for help.

-Which can lead to feeling vulnerable that your boss will judge your work performance as poor and you as not a valuable employee.
+This can lead to feeling vulnerable that your boss will judge your work performance as poor and that you’re not a valuable employee.

 Your boss’s response can lead to anger.

-You asked for help, she’s your boss, it’s part of her job and she’s not doing it!
+You asked for help; she’s your boss, it’s part of her job and she’s not doing it!

-The anger, if left without exploration, can get stuck there.
-You could become focused on your boss’s incompetence, her dislike of you, and her plan to set you up for failure, etc.
+The anger, if left unexplored, can get stuck.
+You could focus on your boss’s incompetence or dislike of you, plan to set yourself up for failure, etc.

-The mind can go to very dark places when we get stuck in fear!
+The mind can go to dark places when we get stuck in fear!

-Even if this all this negativity happens to be true—there are difficult bosses out there—you can still remain curious about the variety of feelings you experience and then influence whether the feelings become problematic for you.
+Even if all this negativity is true—there are difficult bosses out there—you can remain curious about the variety of feelings you experience and then decide if the feelings become problematic.

 The emotionally curious part of you, the part who desires to be more conscious and intentional in life, may have a conversation with yourself like this:

 I made myself vulnerable and asked for help when I needed it.
-Now I feel dismissed that my work isn’t important, maybe even I am not important.
+Now I feel dismissed that my work isn’t necessary, maybe even taken to an old familiar feeling – I am unimportant.

 I’m disappointed because I really like my boss and look up to her as a role model and now, my heart is broken a little.

-Maybe she’s not the superwoman I wanted her to be.
-I feel even less able to do my best work, maybe I’m not as invested and excited as I once was.
-Maybe I’ll just go to lunch early, have my favorite (food) to console myself.
+I feel even less able to do my best work and maybe I’m not as invested and excited as I once was.
+Perhaps I’ll go to lunch early and have my favorite food to console myself.

-But wait, no, maybe the system crash she’s dealing with really is more important at this moment than the project due tomorrow.
-After all it is an emergency!
-I know that she doesn’t have time until the problem is fixed.
+But wait, no, maybe the problem she’s dealing with is more urgent now than the project due tomorrow.
+After all, it is an emergency!
+I know that she doesn’t have time until the problem is solved.

-She put her faith in me and was trying to be encouraging, but didn’t have the time to devote.
-After all, getting the system hacked is a big deal!
+She put her faith in me and tried to be encouraging but didn’t have the time or capacity.

-Hmm, taking into account all of the feelings I’ve just processed, maybe what I can do is give her what I have, make notes on what needs to be refined and we can talk after the system is restored and after she catches her breath.
+Considering all the feelings I’ve just processed, maybe I can give her what I have, make notes on what needs to be refined, and talk after the problem is resolved and she catches her breath.

-Maybe I can take a deep breath too, take a walk outside and get some fresh air.
+Maybe I can take a deep breath, walk outside, and get fresh air.
 It’s a nice day and that will help.

 I need to practice patience.
-Have a nourishing lunch, then get a game plan together, so that I’m prepared as much as I can be at this point in my work.
+Have a nourishing lunch, then get a game plan together so that I’m as prepared as possible at this point in my work.

-When you get more specific about your feelings you have more options.
+When you get more specific about your feelings, you have more options.

-With time and practice you can get to the heart of the matter more quickly.
+With time and practice, you can get to the heart of the matter more quickly.

-There is a simplicity in directly addressing the nuance of feeling which helps guide you in how to care for the feeling.
+There is a simplicity in directly addressing the nuance of feeling, which helps guide you in caring for the feeling.

-What if part of the problem with emotional eating isn’t really the food, but rather not being clear about the feeling or what to do with it?
+What if part of the problem with emotional eating isn’t the food but not being transparent about the feeling or what to do with it?

-What if you separate out the food from the feeling in a way that gives you more information about the feelings and possibilities for taking care of yourself, without needing food to be the focus?
+What if you separate the food from the feeling in a way that gives you more information about the feelings and possibilities for taking care of yourself without focusing on food?

-The assumption we’re working with is that your fuel-fullness-satiety needs have been met.
-Nobody can work very well with the feelings if your body needs fuel.
+The assumption we’re working with is – you need to fuel your body and fullness-satiety is a need.
+Nobody can work very well with their feelings if your body needs fuel.
 Get something to eat and check in with yourself.
-Nourish your body at the beginning signs of hunger.
+Nourish your body at the beginning of signs of hunger.

-The two systems are interrelated; we can’t truly separate them altogether, but we can separate them enough to find some clarity.
-They require different questions and most often different answers.
+The two systems – feeling and nourishment – are interrelated; we can’t truly separate them, but we can separate them enough to find clarity.
+They require different questions and, most often, different answers.

 Let food be food and emotions be emotions.